-Summary statistics show that, on an average, petroleum products constitute about 30 per cent of fuels consumed and about 1.39 per cent of total inputs.
-From appendix E, we note that mining and quarrying (142), manufacture of man-made fibres (243), manufacture of glass and glass products (261), manufacture of non-metallic mineral products (269), manufacture of aircrafts and space-crafts (353), and recycling of non-metal waste and scrap (372) are the only industrial sectors where petroleum products constitute more than 3 per cent of total inputs consumed.
+Summary statistics show that, on an average, petroleum products constitute about 28 per cent of fuels consumed and about 1.25 per cent of total inputs.
+Of the 93 groups of industrial activities at the 3-digit classification, for which such data are available, there are only five where petroleum products constitute more than 3 per cent of total inputs consumed.
+These are extraction of salts (089), manufacture of man-made fibres (203), manufacture of glass and glass products (231), manufacture of non-metallic mineral products n.e.c (239), and waste treatment and disposal (382).
 Table 14 also shows that compared to the mean there is a wide range (difference between maximum and minimum) for fuel costs across sectors.
 It is therefore appropriate to use median as the measure of central tendency.

-Given that median value for cost of petroleum products as a proportion of total inputs is about one percent only (table 14), an increase in fuel-price of about 25 per cent or so, to eliminate under-recovery of OMCs in marketing of diesel, would raise the total input cost of the industrial sectors by only about one quarter of a per cent.
+Given that median value for cost of petroleum products as a proportion of total inputs is about 0.93 percent only (table 14), an increase in fuel-price of about 25 per cent or so, to eliminate under-recovery of OMCs in marketing of diesel, would raise the total input cost of the industrial sectors by only about 0.23 per cent.43